pscally1005/pscally1005.github.io/_posts/draft/2026-08-16-artificial-brownies.markdown

 - Transfer the pan to the fridge.
 Chill for at least 4 hours before slicing.
 - <img src='/assets/Food/Meme/Artificial/cut.jpg' alt='' class='instruction-image'>
 Notes:
-- These are the products in question, the Walden Farms zero calorie peanut spread and zero calorie chocolate syrup.
-On their own, the peanut spread is quite bad, and the chocolate syrup is actually decent.
-Baked together into a brownie, as much as I hate to admit it, is actually quiet decent, like a diet brownie and chocolate cheesecake combined.
+- These are the products in question, the Walden Farms <a href='https://amzn.to/4ggGWuF'>zero calorie peanut spread</a> and <a href='https://amzn.to/45Oxbha'>zero calorie chocolate syrup</a>.
+On their own, the <a href='https://amzn.to/4ggGWuF'>peanut spread</a> is quite bad, and the <a href='https://amzn.to/45Oxbha'>chocolate syrup</a> is actually decent.
+Baked together into a <a href='/brownies'>brownie</a>, as much as I hate to admit it, is actually quiet good, like a diet <a href='/brownies'>brownie</a> and <a href='/recipes/vegan-chocolate-cheesecake'>chocolate cheesecake</a> combined.
 - <img src='/assets/Food/Meme/Artificial/bottles.jpg' alt='' class='instruction-image'>
 ---